kodamap/slackbot-gpt-x/README.md

 https://slack.dev/bolt-python/tutorial/getting-started

-Bot Tokens Scopdes used by this app
+Bot and User Tokens Scopdes used by this app

 | OAuth Scope | Description    |
 | ----------- | --------------|